Black Friday and Cyber Monday 2018: Best PC gaming deals

 Best graphics card deals (US):

-MSI Radeon RX 570 Armor MK2 – $175 from Newegg (or $155 after rebate, plus a choice of two free games from AMD’s latest game bundle)
+PowerColor Radeon RX 570 Red Dragon (8GB) – $150 from Newegg (plus a choice of two free games from AMD’s latest game bundle)

-MSI GeForce GTX 1070 Ti Armor – $400 from Newegg (plus free Monster Hunter: World)
+Zotac GeForce GTX 1070 Ti Mini – $350 from Newegg (plus free Monster Hunter: World)

-MSI GeForce RTX 2070 Duke OC – $550 from Newegg (plus a free copy of Battlefield V)
+Gigabyte GeForce RTX 2070 – $500 from Newegg (use promo code CMAD099 for even more savings, plus a free copy of Battlefield V)

 Zotac GeForce RTX 2080 Gaming AMP – $750 from Newegg (plus free Battlefield V)